sjayawardena/local-multiplayer-meetup/README.md

 Black Ops One is used on menus, banners and buttons to convey a retro computer game feel.

-Roboto Slab is used for all other general text, with a slightly increased letter spacing to default, because it has an informal look to it.
+Roboto Slab is used for all other general text, with a slightly increased letter spacing than default, because it has an informal look to it.

 ![Screenshot of Black Ops One font](assets/images/font-black-ops-one.png) ![Screenshot of Roboto Slab font](assets/images/font-roboto-slab.png)